Saying Goodbye; Jonathan McCray.

 At first I didn’t think so, but as time unfolded the road before me I realized it was the only way to go.
 I am not going to start at the beginning, to tell you the story of how a love so pure could go so incredibly wrong.
 I will tell you that in my marriage I lost myself.

-I accepted the disrespect, cheating, the angry outbursts, and the callousness he should shine on you when things weren’t going his way.
+I accepted the disrespect, cheating, the angry outbursts, and the callousness he would shower me with when things weren’t going his way.
 He would sing my praises and tell me how I could do anything and be anything and then he would tell me I wasn’t allowed to make decisions and that what I wanted would always take a backseat to his wants and needs.
 I would try to leave arguments and he would chase me through the house trying to get the final word in.
+He told the world how proud he was of me, while behind closed doors he told me I was never enough.
+Our marriage didn’t start this way, but it ended nonetheless.

 Don’t get it twisted when he loved me there was nothing more incredible than that feeling of being his, being what he wanted, being with someone I saw as my best friend.
 That feeling of being treasured got me from every decline just so I could feel it again at the top of the cliff before we would fall again.
 He was funny and charismatic, but he was also a showman and a manipulator.
 Being with him made my life a long term episode of whiplash.
 To be adored and then told you are nothing… I already had complex PTSD and he fed off that.
 He fed off the triggers while being my hero and my loving husband to everyone else.

 I may have lost myself in this relationship, but on the outside of it I am good.
 I am happy, no one is telling me that what I want doesn’t matter, no one is lying and cheating on me.
 I was built to be a military spouse and I did my job well, but I was not built to be taken for granted, to be taken advantage of, and to be a back up plan when the affairs didn’t work out.
-I would have given him everything I had, but thankfully the gaslighting became so evident that I walked away before there was nothing left of me.
+I would have given him everything I had, and there are moments when this hurts so badly that I believe I did give him everything because there is nothing left of me..

 Categories: Uncategorized